How to Lock Your Bike

 Checklist if Your Bike is Stolen

-- Tweet a photo and description of your bike to @sfpdbiketheft.
+- Tweet a photo, description and serial number of your bike to @sfpdbiketheft.
 Include information about where it was stolen and any other details of the theft.
 Register your stolen bike with safebikes.org and stolen.bikeindex.org.

 - Look for cameras near where bike was stolen.
 Often times, buildings will have cameras facing the street.
 Contact building owner to recover tapes.